Students Learn Heart Rate Training Management with PE Technology

 “My kids were ready for that next challenge,” Clark said.
 “My next vision was to bring heart rate technology to my program.
 Teaching heart rate has always been difficult with elementary students.
 Yeah, they know how to find their pulse, how to count their pulse, and know that exercise increases their heart rate, but without having on a heart rate monitor they don’t really know exactly how long they were in their target heart rate zone.”

-At the beginning of the current school year, Clark added the adidas Zone for IHT Spirit wrist heart rate monitors to her PE curriculum.
+At the beginning of the current school year, Clark added the IHT Zone wrist heart rate monitors to her PE curriculum.
 She’d been saving money raised through grants and other fundraisers for more than three years and said the results she’s seen with her students made the wait worth it.

 “My students have never been more motivated to ‘get in their zone’ before,” Clark said.